How to Install Hermes Agent and Enable the Web UI Chat on WSL2 Ubuntu

 Hermes Agent is an open-source AI agent from Nous Research.
-Think of it less as a chatbot and more as an assistant that lives on your machine — it can read your files, run terminal commands, browse the web, and remember what it learns between sessions.
+Think of it less as a chatbot and more as an assistant that lives on your machine.
+It can read your files, run terminal commands, browse the web, and remember what it learns between sessions.
 And unlike most AI tools, you’re not locked into one company’s model: you can point it at Claude, GPT, or a handful of others and switch whenever you like.

 Before You Start